marci-pires/WikiHadatac/Security.md

 ## User Categories and Console Functionality Permissions

 Users are either unregistered, pre-registered, or registered.
 A registered user is one who went through the process of signing up for the system and confirming the authenticity of her/his email address.
 A registered user is capable of logging into the system and own data.
 An admin user has the permission of granting admin permission to any registered user.
-A user can only sign up to become a registered user if the user was previously pre-registered into the system by an admin user.
+A user can only sign up to become registered if the user was previously pre-registered into the system by an admin user.

 ### Administration (admin) user